After Chemical Weapons Attack, Trump Weighs Strikes on Assad Regime

 Military officials warn that before any attacks occur against either chemical plants or Syrian government sites, they’ll careful weigh potential side effects, including hitting sites that could spread dangerous chemicals to civilian areas.

 There have been a series of cases in recent weeks where U.S. pilots have been accused of bombing civilian targets in Iraq and Syria.
 The largest was in Mosul, where over 100 people may have died in a building near an airstrike.
-Several investigations are ongoing.
+Several U.S.-led investigations are ongoing.

 Further, there are questions over what legal authorities would permit American strikes against the Syrian government.
 The 2001 Authorization for the Use of Military Force — which authorizes U.S. forces to attack the Taliban and al Qaeda — is already stretched dangerously thin to justify strikes against the Islamic State.
 It would not seem to authorize strikes against the Syrian government.
 Some Democratic lawmakers have warned Trump he would need congressional authorization to strike Syria.